out-fox-it/aj-ty-spojka/README.md

     -   🧪 Launches the test runner in the interactive watch mode.\
         See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+-   `yarn code:fix`

+    -   💅 Formats the code according to the set rules

 -   `yarn build`